 - Diagnostic assessment tests.

 - Outside agency reports.

 - Discussion with parents about their knowledge of their child.

 The provision will be personalised according to individual needs.1.2: What should I do if I think my child has SEND?

 In the first instance, parents should contact the class teacher.
-If deemed necessary, a meeting with the Inclusion Manager will be arranged.
-Alternatively make an appointment via the school office to speak directly to the Inclusion Manager.
-This will result in either a discussion between the class teacher and IL to discuss ways forward or a more detailed meeting with the class teacher/ Inclusion Manager / Parents.
+If deemed necessary, a meeting with the Inclusion Leader will be arranged.
+Alternatively make an appointment via the school office to speak directly to the Inclusion Leader.
+This will result in either a discussion between the class teacher and Inclusion Leader to discuss ways forward or a more detailed meeting with the class teacher/ Inclusion Leader / Parents.

 Support for children with special educational needs

 2.1: If my child is identified as having SEND, who will oversee and plan their education programme?

 The class teacher will plan and deliver the education programme based on assessment information and input from other professionals and outside agencies.
 This information will be recorded in a SEN Support Plan.